maggie202506/cudydocs-trial/docs/glossary/switch.md

 ??? glossary-item "Pair"
     Refers to the two-wire twisted pairs inside an Ethernet cable (e.g., Cat6 has 4 pairs).

+??? glossary-item "Packet"
+    A formatted unit of data transmitted at the Network Layer (Layer 3).

+??? glossary-item "Packet Buffer"
+    Memory within a switch used to temporarily store packets during congestion or processing delays.

 ??? glossary-item "Ping Tool"
     A diagnostic utility that sends ICMP Echo Request packets to a target IP to check connectivity and measure latency.

+??? glossary-item "PD (Powered Device)"
+    A network device, such as an access point or IP camera, that receives power via PoE.

+??? glossary-item "PoE (Power over Ethernet)"
+    A technology that delivers electrical power and data over standard Ethernet cabling.

+??? glossary-item "PoE Budget"
+    The total amount of power available on a PoE-capable switch for supplying connected devices.

+??? glossary-item "PoE Priority"
+    A mechanism that defines which ports receive power first when PoE power is limited.

+??? glossary-item "Port Isolation"
+    A feature that restricts communication between specific ports while allowing access to uplink ports.

 ??? glossary-item "Port Management"
     The general administrative category for configuring physical port properties and statuses.